My Ongoing Obsession with Wallpaper: Best Choices

 Victorian style formal dining roomPhoto by Rikki Snyder

-Rather than paint a bare wall in a small kitchen, the homeowners chose a dramatic wallpaper to make a statement.
+Rather than paint a bare wall in a small kitchen, the homeowners of this galley kitchen chose a dramatic wallpaper to make a statement.
+It’s a large print with a dark background and looks stunning and unique.

 Black and white deco kitchenPhoto by Venegas and Company

 Another creative option is to wallpaper and outlined portion of a wall or ceiling.
-This wallpapered piece mirrors the shape of the kitchen island below.
+This wallpapered piece mirrors the shape and color of the kitchen island below.

 blue and white kitchen with wallpapered ceiling spacePhoto by Neal’s Design Remodel